Gabardone/AutoLayoutHelpers/README.md

 ```

-As with anything other linter rules, they can be momentarily disabled where it makes sense to do so.
+As with any other linter rules, they can be momentarily disabled where it makes sense to do so.